This blog is dedicated to improving the quality of Second Language Teacher Education (SLTE)

 What’s the problem?

-Most current teacher trainers and TD groups pay too little attention to the question “What are we doing?”, and the follow-up question “Is what we’re doing effective?”.
-The assumption that students will learn what they’re taught is left unchallenged, and trainers concentrate either on coping with the trials and tribulations of being a language teacher (keeping fresh, avoiding burn-out, growing professionally and personally) or on improving classroom practice.
-As to the latter, they look at new ways to present grammar structures and vocabulary, better ways to check comprehension of what’s been presented, more imaginative ways to use the whiteboard to summarise it, and more engaging activities to practice it.
+Most current SLTE pays too little attention to the question “What are we doing?”, and the follow-up question “Is what we’re doing effective?”.
+The assumption that students will learn what they’re taught is left unchallenged, and those delivering SLTE concentrate either on coping with the trials and tribulations of being a language teacher (keeping fresh, avoiding burn-out, growing professionally and personally) or on improving classroom practice.
+As to the latter, they look at new ways to present grammar structures and vocabulary, better ways to check comprehension of what’s been presented, more imaginative ways to use the whiteboard to summarise it, more engaging activities to practice it, and the use of technology to enhance it all, or do it online.
 A good example of this is Adrian Underhill and Jim Scrivener’s “Demand High” project, which leaves unquestioned the well-established framework for ELT and concentrates on doing the same things better.
-In all this, those responsible for teacher development simply assume that current ELT practice efficiently facilitates language learning.
+In all this, those responsible for SLTE simply assume that current ELT practice efficiently facilitates language learning.
 But does it?
 Does the present model of ELT actually deliver the goods, and is making small, incremental changes to it the best way to bring about improvements?
-To put it another way, is current ELT practice efficacious, and is current TD leading to significant improvement?
+To put it another way, is current ELT practice efficacious, and is current SLTE leading to significant improvement?
 Are teachers making the most effective use of their time?
 Are they maximising their students’ chances of reaching their goals?

 As Bill VanPatten argues in his plenary at the BAAL 2018 conference, language teaching can only be effective if it comes from an understanding of how people learn languages.
 In 1967, Pit Corder was the first to suggest that the only way to make progress in language teaching is to start from knowledge about how people actually learn languages.
 Then, in 1972, Larry Selinker suggested that instruction on formal properties of language has a negligible impact (if any) on real development in the learner.
 Next, in 1983, Mike Long raised the issue again of whether instruction on formal properties of language made a difference in acquisition.
 Since these important publications, hundreds of empirical studies have been published on everything from the effects of instruction to the effects of error correction and feedback.
 This research in turn has resulted in meta-analyses and overviews that can be used to measure the impact of instruction on SLA.
 All the research indicates that the current, deeply entrenched approach to ELT, where most classroom time is dedicated to explicit instruction, vastly over-estimates the efficacy of such instruction.